 - Effective organizational skills, flexibility, self-motivation, the ability to effectively prioritize multiple competing tasks in a dynamic medical clinic.

 - Independent, sound decision-making is necessary for success in this position.

 - Effective collaboration with a large multi-disciplinary team.

 - Proficiency in keeping accurate and timely clinical records by computer.

-- Experience with evidence-based interventions (e.g., CBT, PST, ACT, DBT) and familiarity with brief, structured interventions (e.g., Motivational Interviewing, Behavioral Activation), along with a basic knowledge of psychopharmacology.
+- Familiarity with evidence-based interventions (e.g., CBT, PST, ACT, DBT) and psychopharmacology.

 Job openings are posted for a minimum of seven calendar days.
 This job may be removed from posting boards and filled any time after the minimum posting period has ended.